What’s planned for your area | Carlow Nationalist

 Borris

-Niamh Ryan & Brendan Brophy wish to erect a fully serviced dwelling house and domestic garage at Ballytiglea, Borris
+Catriona & Stephen Delaney wish to construct a two storey dwelling and domestic garage at Ballyroughan, Borris

+Figtree Ltd wishes to extend the existing kitchen by 32 sq m at existing Mimosa Wine & Tapas Bar, at College Street, Carlow

+Laurence Farrell wishes to construct a dwelling and associated work at Haroldstown, Tullow